ConstasJ/dhcp-renew-daemon/README.md

 ## Security Considerations

-- Always change the default secret key by setting the `IPV6_RENEWAL_SECRET` environment variable
+- Always change the default secret key by setting the `DHCP_RENEWAL_SECRET` environment variable
 - Consider running the service behind a reverse proxy with HTTPS for production use or just use in a local network
 - The service requires administrative privileges to execute network commands